decentralized-identity/bbs-signature/draft-bbs-signatures.md

      empty array ("[]").
 The list MUST be ordered based on the index of the generators.
 - [H_h1, ..., H_hU] (OPTIONAL), a list of points in G1.
 Generators corresponding to
-     messages to be kept hidden.
+     un-revealed messages.
 If not supplied, the list will default to the empty array ("[]").
 The list MUST be ordered based on the index of the generators.

 Parameters: